cBioLab/hash_cdbg/README.md

 The resulting ```example.re.fasta``` is a fasta file that contains the ```example.fastq``` sequences and it's reverse complements rebuilt.

 ## Reproduction of Our Experiments
+If you want to reproduce our experiments, see [experiments README](experiments/README.md).